Fraunhofer-ITMP/AMR-KG/data/AMR/README.md

 # Need help?

-If you are still unsure about the process or get stuck at some step, feel free to contact me via email or microsoft teams.
+If you are still unsure about the process or get stuck at some step, feel free to contact me via email or Microsoft Teams.
 I will get back to you as soon as possible.

 Email - Yojana.Gadiya@itmp.fraunhofer.de | yojanagadiya@gmail.com